John Thomas Kennedy: Philippines

 Kennedy as Cadet at West Point in 1908.

 Kennedy entered the West Point in June 1904 and among his classmates were future generals including Simon B. Buckner Jr., Charles H. Bonesteel, James E. Chaney, John F. Curry, Charles P. Hall, Virgil L. Peterson, or Edwin M. Watson.
-During his time at the Academy, he was an average Cadet, graduating on May 29, 1908 as "Clean Sleeve" (a Cadet-Private who was neither scholar, nor athlete, nor class leader).
+During his time at the academy, he was an average Cadet, graduating on May 29, 1908, as "Clean Sleeve" (a Cadet-Private who was neither scholar, nor athlete, nor class leader).
 He was commissioned second lieutenant in the United States Cavalry on that date and joined the 6th Cavalry Regiment in Jolo, Philippines.
 The regiment was conducting military operations against Moro people, who were trying to resist American presence in the Philippines.
-The Moro people were muslims who also held practices unacceptable for Americans including slavery or Juramentado, a form of Jihad in which a devotee attempted to kill as many Christians as possible in order to gain a place in paradise.
+The Moro people were Muslims who also held practices unacceptable for Americans including slavery or Juramentado, a form of Jihad in which a devotee attempted to kill as many Christians as possible in order to gain a place in paradise.

 Following Kennedy's arrival he took part almost immediately in the skirmishes with Moro rebels and his unit was withdrawn to Manila in late November 1908.
 After two months garrison duty, his regiment returned to Jolo Island and resumed the operations against rebels.
 He took part in the expeditions against Jikiri rebel leader and his group in May 1909 and against Sarial rebel leader in June, but rebels and their groups retreated to Patian Island.
 These rebel group were terrorizing the civilians, killing hundreds of them on Jolo archipelago.

-The U.S. troops encircled Moro rebels on Patian Island on July 4, 1909 as they were hiding in the caves.
+The U.S. troops encircled Moro rebels on Patian Island on July 4, 1909, as they were hiding in the caves.
 Kennedy was led a group of few enlisted men and voluntarily entered the cave as the first man.
-He was immediately attack by fanatical rebel leader called Lallic who assaulted Kennedy with his Barong sword, cutting him in the back of the neck when Kennedy tried to retreat to better position.
+He was immediately attacked by fanatical rebel leader called Lallic who assaulted Kennedy with his Barong sword, cutting him in the back of the neck when Kennedy tried to retreat to better position.
 He tried to hit Kennedy with sword again but second lieutenant Joseph A. Baer was able to kill Lallic with pump shot gun.
 Kennedy survived the wound, but spent several months in hospital.
 For this act of bravery, Kennedy received the Congressional Medal of Honor, the United States Armed Forces' highest military decoration awarded for valor.